Can my child bunk with a friend?

 How are camp groups and cabin groups formed?

-Our camper groups and cabin groups are usually formed by age, however, most activities such as meals, swim time, chapel, and evening activities are done as a whole group.
-We always try to make sure our overnight campers spend as much time as possible interacting with each other and making new friends.
-Campers are usualy grouped by the followingage groups 7-9, 10-12, 13-16.
+Our camper groups and cabin groups are usually formed by age, however, most activities such as meals, swim time, chapel, and evening activities are facilitated as a whole group.

 Can we schedule a tour before we sign up?